 When searching for the best locations for astrophotography and skywatching there are some key points to consider, with the most obvious being light pollution.

-The International Dark-Sky Association (IDSA) has compiled a database of International Dark Sky Places (IDSPs) which meet specific criteria.
-As of January 2022, there are 195 certified IDSPs in the World.
-Within this list, there are five categories: parks, reserves, sanctuaries and urban night sky places.
+The International Dark-Sky Association (IDSA) has a complete database of International Dark Sky Places (IDSPs) which meet specific criteria.
+As of January 2022, there were 195 certified IDSPs around the world and in January 2023 there were 201, so it's great to see that number increasing year-on-year.
+Within this list, there are five categories: Parks, reserves, sanctuaries, urban night sky places and international night sky communities.

 Each category comes with specific demands that a destination must meet to be included.
 The criteria were originally put together primarily to protect and preserve unique nighttime conditions.
 The benefit to photographers and skywatchers is that a considerable amount of hard work involved in scouting the perfect astrophotography spot has been done.